 Factors of happiness can be both positive and negative

-It's important to know is that any happiness factor can be both positive and negative.
+It’s important to know is that any happiness factor can be both positive and negative.
 For example, my work can either stress me out or make me feel productive and valued.
-Work can have a positive and negative effect on my happiness.
+Work can have positive and negative effects on my happiness.
 This is true for a lot of happiness factors.

 And it is important to be aware of that.